Sec0gh/Portswigger-Labs/Business Logic Vulnerabilities Labs/README.md

 ----
 ### Lab5: Inconsistent handling of exceptional input
-- My email address which I will register with it is:
+- The email address for us from the web security academy will be like that where we will register with this email :
 > attacker@exploit-0a18009203351792c05c09e3015f00d9.exploit-server.net
 - The most important thing is testing and understanding the behavior and action of the application.
 - Now I will register: